ray-project/ray/doc/examples/testing-tips.rst

 3. If your remote actor/task sets any sort of process-level global variables

-Tip 3: Sharing the ray instance across tests if possible
+Tip 3: Sharing the ray cluster across tests if possible
 --------------------------------------------------------

-It is safest to start a new ray instance for each test.
+It is safest to start a new ray cluster for each test.

 .. code-block:: python